 A: Yes, but they don't carry over to the Three Sacred Treasures,

 Q: How long does this game take to beat?

 A: Around 15-20 hours for a single playthrough, but you'll want to play the stages many times and the multiplayer has insane replay value so you can easily find yourself coming back for hundreds of hours of this game.

 Q: How do I get 100% on my save file profile?

-A: Opened every chest in every level; visited every zodiac chamber and claimed its prize; got every single weapon at least once (don’t have to posses all the weapons at the same time); got at least one level of every powers.
+A: Open every chest in every level; visit every zodiac chamber and claim its prize; get every single weapon at least once (you don’t have to possess all the weapons at the same time); get at least one level of every power.